ITESM-FIWARE/data-encryption/README.md

    ![imagen12](https://user-images.githubusercontent.com/39604832/46701983-2dbc5000-cbe7-11e8-9d83-0f4085cbc028.png)

 #### Decryption of entities from an Orion Context Broker URL
-This process shows an example of how a user specifies entities from an Orion Context Broker URL and uploads its corresponding key's file into the service, decrypt them and sees the decrypted entities through the postman/insomnia interface.
+This process shows an example of how a user specifies entities from an Orion Context Broker URL and uploads its corresponding key's file into the service, decrypt them, and sees the decrypted entities through the postman/insomnia interface.
 To download the decrypted JSON file, the user must copy the postman/insomnia response into a text file and save it with the JSON extension or download it directly from the postman/insomnia interface.
 This service does not send the decrypted entities to an Orion Context Broker URL; the service that allows this is explained below.
 ```
 Input:
 	1, 2, and 5